lanzani/jetson-docs/docs/libraries/mediapipe/l4t32.7.1/py3.6.9.md

 ### Pre-requisites
 **Python 3.6.9**

-It's the default version for Jetpack 4.6, you are good to go!
+It's the default version for Jetpack 4.6 :smile:
 **OpenCV**

 From the tests I've made, OpenCV is needed to make everything works correctly.
 Don't worry, I've already built it for you :D